aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/ethernet-interfaces.md

    no lldp transmit
    no lldp receive
 !
-interface Ethernet19
+interface Ethernet20
-   description Interface patched through patch-panel to pseudowire no switchport no lldp transmit no lldp receive
+   description Port patched through patch-panel to pseudowire no switchport no lldp transmit no lldp receive